 7. Have fun, a happy expectant attitude goes along way.

-Giving up the piano is one of life's great regrets.
-Resuming lessons after decades is not.
-It is an interesting journey of rediscovering, joy, and humility.
+Giving up the piano can be one of life's great regrets.
+But resuming lessons after decades is not.
+If you are thinking about it you should prepare yourself for an interesting journey of rediscovering filled with joy and guided by humility.

 As a drum student myself, it is always heartwarming to meet a fellow traveler For more info on my own journey in mid-life learning see my blog.
 Just click on this paragraph.